bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-08-23-newsletter.md

       to minimize the risk of an anonymous peer being able to steal from an Electrum user who uses a mechanism like peer backups.

-  There was no clear resolution to the discussion.
+  There was no clear resolution to the discussion. {% assign timestamp="1:20" %}

 ## Changes to services and client software